 We've discussed how CBD studies suggest that it is safe for most dogs.
 On the other hand, CBD's psychoactive relative, THC, is not safe for pets.

 In the end, the answer to "should you give your dog CBD oil?" is best decided by you in collaboration with your dog's veterinarian.
-How CBD fits into your dog's wellness plan will depend on their unique needs.
+How CBD fits into your dog or cat's wellness plan will depend on their unique needs.

 References: